 Michael Jackson rocketed to global stardom in the early 1980s, but his legacy as the King of Pop is based on more than the height of his career.
 Famous since the age of 11, he was a superstar by his mid 20s and continued to be a beloved, if flawed, phenomenon through his death on June 25, 2009.
-As one of the 20th century’s most important and enduringly popular entertainers, he had dozens of newsworthy, career-shaping moments: Here’s a look at 10 of his most iconic moments.
+As one of the 20th century’s most important and enduringly popular entertainers, he had dozens of newsworthy, career-shaping moments: Here’s a look at 10 of the most iconic:

 The album Thriller reinvented all standards of commercial pop success.
 Released on November 30, 1982, it debuted at No. 1, containing seven top 10 hits on Billboard Hot 100, including the rock-driven cautionary tale “Beat It” and the plaintive “Billie Jean,” as well as the spooky but danceable title track.
 The album made Jackson the first artist to win eight Grammy Awards in one night.
 Thriller stayed at the top of the charts for 37 weeks, which was a first, and though its position waned, it shot back to No. 1 when its ghoulish video was released a year later.
 The video’s unison zombie dance still inspires mass groups to try the choreography, and the album continues to be the world’s best-selling album with estimated sales of at least 66 million, according to the Guinness World Records, though some estimates set the number much higher.

 On May 16, 1983, Jackson stunned the world with the moonwalk, the backward gliding step he adapted from street dance.
 He debuted the move while performing the song “Billie Jean” to cap off NBC’s broadcast of Motown 25, an anniversary tribute to the label.
 Though the moonwalk had been seen on the streets, Jackson polished the move and raised it to a sharper level, adding on his spin and toe-stand as flourish.
-The oonwalk became a signature and a generation-defining dance move.
+The moonwalk became a signature and a generation-defining dance move.
 In the same performance, Jackson debuted his one rhinestone-encrusted white glove, a costume choice that would define his look for years.

 In a shocking accident, Jackson’s hair caught on fire during the filming of a Pepsi commercial on January 27, 1984.
 The singer was rushed to Cedars-Sinai Medical Center in Los Angeles with second and third-degree burns.
 The moment made headlines around the world — and probably changed his life: To help him sleep, he was given painkillers and sedatives, which are believed to have led him to regular usage and to his tragic overdose.